Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 to initiate spin-up.
 Similarly, the engines can utilize the aircraft's internal battery for initial power, or connection with an external power cart.

+> 💡 When the engines are off they make a rattling noise as the respective blades rattle in their
+> holders.
+This is called windmilling.

 ## Fuel Flow Indicators

 ![FFI](../../img/pilot_fuel_flow.jpg)